-Determination of useful lives of plant and equipment Plant and equipment are depreciated using the straight-line method, which includes estimates to determine useful lives and residual values.
+Determination of useful lives of plant and equipment Plant and equipment are depreciated using the straight-line method, which includes judgment to determine useful lives.

-Functional currency In accordance with IAS 2, The Effects of Changes in Foreign Exchange Rates, the Company determined that the functional currency of its principal subsidiaries (note 2(a)) is the United States dollar as this is the currency of the primary economic environment in which the companies operate.
-The functional currency of the parent company, Bluestone Resources Inc., is the Canadian dollar as this is the currency of the primary economic environment in which the parent company operates.
+Functional currency In accordance with IAS 21, The Effects of Changes in Foreign Exchange Rates, the Company determined that the functional currency of its principal subsidiaries (note 2(a)) is the United States dollar as this is the currency of the primary economic environment in which the companies operate.
+The functional currency of the parent company, Bluestone Resources Inc., is the Canadian dollar as this is the currency of the primary economic environment in which the parent is the currency of the primary economic environment in which the parent company operates.